jramirezl/forecast/README.md

 * Improve tests, just happy path test were created
 * Fix WeatherRestServiceUnitTest test
 * Improve controller input validation
-* Manage better teh exception when the connection to the ``openweathermap`` API fails
+* Manage better the exception when the connection to the ``openweathermap`` API fails
 * Manage when a city doesn't exist